jacob-parra/jpprojects/projects/truenas.md

 **1. Install a VM Platform**

 VirtualBox is the easiest option, though hypervisors like Proxmox are also great, especially for managing multiple VMs.
-Download VirtualBox here (https://www.virtualbox.org/wiki/Downloads).
-Select the Windows hosts option.
+Download VirtualBox <a href="[url](https://www.virtualbox.org/wiki/Downloads)">here</a>.
+Select the "Windows hosts" option.

 **2. Download TrueNAS SCALE ISO**

-This is the image of the TrueNAS OS our VM will run.  (https://www.truenas.com/download-truenas-community-edition/) Download the current version and check that it has the .iso extension.
+<a href="https://www.truenas.com/download-truenas-community-edition/">This</a> is the image of the TrueNAS OS our VM will run.
+Download the current version and check that it has the .iso extension.

 **3. Create the Virtual Machine**